manuxi/SuluNewsBundle/README.md

 </a>

 I made this bundle to have the possibility to manage news in my projects without the dependency to elasticsearch.
 Sadly it's still not fixed in the SuluArticleBundle :(

+This bundle contains
+- Several filters for News Content Type
+- Link Provider
+- Sitemap Provider
+- Handler for Trash Items
+- Handler for Automation
+- Possibility to assign a contact as author
+- Twig Extension for resolving news / get a list of news
+- Events for displaying Activities and more...

 The news and their meta information is translatable.

+It contains an example twig template.

 Please feel comfortable submitting feature requests.
 This bundle is still in development.
 Use at own risk 🤞🏻